lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Functional Refactorings.

-* __Motivation:__ This refactoring is also an option for removing [Duplicated Code][Duplicated Code] and can optimize a codebase by sharing that code in a single location.
+* __Motivation:__ This refactoring is also an option for removing [Duplicated Code][Duplicated Code] and can optimize a codebase by sharing that code in a single location, avoiding multiple traversals over the same data structure.
 There are situations where a codebase may have distinct functions that are complementary.
 Because they are complementary, these functions may have identical code snippets.
 When identified, these functions should be merged into a new function that will simultaneously perform the processing done by the original functions separately.
 The new function created by this refactoring will always return a tuple, where each original return provided by the merged functions will be contained in different elements of the tuple returned by the new function.
-In functional languages, this refactoring is also referred to as tupling.
+In functional languages, this refactoring is also referred to as ``tupling``.

 * __Examples:__ The following code illustrates this refactoring.
 Before the refactoring, we have two functions in the ``MyList`` module.
 The ``take/2`` function takes an integer value ``n`` and a list as parameters, returning a new list composed of the first ``n`` elements of the original list.
 The ``drop/2`` function also takes an integer value ``n`` and a list as parameters, but ignores the first ``n`` elements of the original list, returning a new list composed of the remaining elements.
 Note that although ``take/2`` and ``drop/2`` return different values, they are complementary multi-clause functions and therefore have many nearly identical code snippets.